 This course is designed to provide students with the skills needed to effectively organize, develop, create, and manage a business.
 This course includes business management and entrepreneurship, communication and interpersonal skills, economics, and professional development foundations.
 Qualifying completers of this course will be eligible to be tested to receive Adobe certifications (PhotoShop and/or Illustrator).
-Prerequisite: Business Technology Applications or Business Essentials.
+Prerequisite: Business Software Applications I.